 Timed Voiding

 Consider implementing timed voiding, where you empty your bladder on a schedule rather than waiting for the urge.
 This strategy can help you regain control and confidence in managing incontinence.
+Start by keeping a diary of your urination habits, then gradually increase the time between voiding.
+This technique can also help you identify patterns in your urination habits and plan accordingly.

 Products and Aids for Managing Incontinence